herbdool/filefield_sources/README.txt

 1) Place this module directory in your modules folder (this will usually be "sites/all/modules/").

-2) Enable the module within your Drupal site.
+2) Enable the module within your Backdrop site.

 3) Add or configure an existing file or image field.
 To configure a typical node field, visit Admin -> Structure -> Content types and click "manage fields"